cayek/TESS3/README.md

 * test: scripts to test the program (for developers only).

-* examples: some examples of use of TESS3 program.
+* tutorial: some examples of use of TESS3 program.

 * doc: program documentation.